 Think about the contents of your main garbage can at home.
 Chances are it is full of a diverse mixture of plastic bottles, milk cartons, banana peels and expired produce.
 Spare us the gory details.

-Which brings us to a new mindful movement in the kitchen that has been gaining a little more limelight in the last few months: Zero-waste eating and cooking.
+This brings us to a new mindful movement in the kitchen that has been gaining a little more limelight in the last few months: Zero-waste eating and cooking.
 According to the United States Environmental Protection Agency (EPA), 22 percent of discarded municipal solid waste comes from food, and the U.S. Department of Agriculture (USDA) estimates that 31 percent of the 430 billion pounds of food produced was not eaten — so essentially one-third of all food produced for consumption is lost or wasted.

 And because most household trash is produced in the kitchen, when we are talking about introducing sustainable practices at home, overhauling the kitchen becomes a critical component.